 Electric fireplace technology is one of the most energy-efficient and cost-effective ways to heat your home while still getting an authentic fireplace aesthetic.
 If you set your home up for zone heating, it can add up to some significant savings on your electric bill.

-An electric heater puts out no emissions that are harmful to the environment.
+An infrared electric fireplace insert puts out no emissions that are harmful to the environment.
 And while you should always have carbon monoxide detectors in your home, electric fireplaces don’t burn anything, so carbon monoxide in your home is less of a risk.

 Electric fireplace inserts can easily be installed in your existing fireplace or mantel.
 There is no need for any additional construction with an insert kit.